GreenArrow Email Software Documentation

 15. If you previously tuned PostgreSQL’s memory settings and this required updating the kernel.shmmax and kernel.shmall sysctl parameters on the backed up system, also update those parameters on the new system or re-tune PostgreSQL.
 See the documentation on tuning PostgreSQL memory usage.

-16. Restore PostgreSQL.
-Depending on the size of the backup, and the speed of your hardware, this step could take anywhere from minutes to hours to complete:
+17. Restore PostgreSQL.
+Depending on the size of the backup, and the speed of your hardware, this step could take anywhere from minutes to hours to complete.
+We recommend running this process in a tmux or screen session:

 hvmail_ini_postgres --restore-from-backup .